KyleRego/KyleRego.github.io/collections/_posts/2025-05-08-comparing-system-text-json-constructor-methods.markdown

 ## I still don't completely understand

-I guess this implies the constructor is called to instantiate the object, and then JSON assignment happens?
-But then why the requirement of a `[JsonConstructor]` to case-insensitive match the property names?
+I guess this implies the constructor is called to instantiate the object, and then JSON assignment happens, which makes sense.
+But then why the requirement of a `[JsonConstructor]` constructor to have parameter names that match (case-insensitively) the type's property names?
 It must be some other reason I do not know.

-## Summary

-In short, System.Text.Json deserializes in two steps:
-1. **Constructor call** – it always invokes your public parameterless, sole constructor, or `[JsonConstructor]` constructor.
-2. **Property population** – it then sets each matching public property from the JSON, overwriting any defaults you set.